el-rafa-dev/rhythinl/README.md

 # Rhythin Programming Language

-RythinLang is a statically typed programming language focused on being objective and direct, facilitating learning for both beginners and programmers with experience in the area.
+RhythinLang is a statically typed programming language focused on being objective and direct, facilitating learning for both beginners and programmers with experience in the area.

 ## Current Status